g-jgreen/documentation/content/api/broker-and-storage.md

 ```

 The [test application](https://data.waylay.io/test) lets you play with websocket support.
+Remark that the `subscribe` connections are kept alive by empty `{}` json messages if no traffic has passed in 1 minute.

 When submitting invalid data you will get a response back with an error message.